• 10,660 Reviews

 Will It Be Easy for You To Look After?

-Height is a big issue here too.
+Height is a big issue here, too.
 You will be putting out food daily and cleaning the table once a week or so.
 No good choosing something enormous if you, like me, are a little person and will struggle to reach the table comfortably.

 Thinking about those January mornings again, how near is the table to the house and your food store?
-The further I have to go to feed the birds on a snowy morning or when it’s pouring with rain, the more likely I am to think about skipping feeding duty.
+The further I have to go to feed the birds on a snowy morning or when it's pouring rain, the more likely I am to think about skipping feeding duty.
 And these are precisely the times when the birds need us the most.

 Minimise Mess